makaimann/prophic3/simple/README.md

 * deep-bug-por-proph.smv: POR constraints and a prophecy variable
 * array-int-trans.smv: a system which uses an array but the array does not appear in the property.
 I believe it still requires a quantified invariant over the array
 * array-int-trans-abstract.smv: manual run of abstraction refinement.
 Interesting feature, convergence requires a ghost variable
+* array-int-trans-abstract-minimal.smv: same as the above file, except unnecessary refinements are removed
+* array-int-trans-abstract-minimal-bug.smv: tests that it can find a bug
 * array-disequality.smv: a system which maintains to memories that differ at exactly one index

 Note: the deep-* benchmarks can be a motivating example for the TACAS submission on symmetry breaking

+# Thoughts
+* It seems like ghost variables might be necessary in general
+* Even with ghost variables, I'm worried about large temporal delays
+  * example: what if the value read from an array immediately goes into a long pipeline
+    * in array-int-trans.smv, it goes into a register, but what if there was more delay?
+Would one ghost variable be enough?
+* Do prophecy variables *have* to occur in an array read for us to instantiate array axioms over it?
+If so, my ghost variable solution does not work...